bobllor/macdeploy/README.md

 Some of the script functionality *will be skipped* if no value is given.
 - For example, if no `packages` are given, then there will not be an attempt to install any packages.

-The deployment will proceed as normal for most functions even on success or fail.
+The deployment will proceed as normal for most functions even on success or failure.

 ## Installation